altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Yes, that's all...
 The order stated the attack had to be carried out by February 12th, there is no time to increase our numbers."<br/>

-It was only natural for her to have a troubled expression.
+It was only natural for her to have a troubled expression.<br/>

 "Could it be impossible?"<br/>

 "That is so..."<br/>

-Eric stood up.
+Eric stood up.<br/>

 "I think so too!
 Anyway, such an order is too absurd!"<br/>

-Evrard and the soldiers standing by at the door looked at each other.
+Evrard and the soldiers standing by at the door looked at each other.<br/>

-The atmosphere turned rowdy.
+The atmosphere turned rowdy.<br/>

-Only Becker was smiling with ease.
+Only Becker was smiling with ease.<br/>

-In fact, he seemed to be enjoying himself.
+In fact, he seemed to be enjoying himself.<br/>

 "Isn't it rude to dismiss the order as unreasonable?
 That order was proposed by Field Marshal Latreille and approved by the Military Department, it is as good as an order from the emperor.
 As a soldier of the empire, there is nothing more glorious than this."<br/>

-A voice filled with cruelty.
+A voice filled with cruelty.<br/>

-This man probably took joy in forcing unreasonable demands on others in the name of the emperor.
+This man probably took joy in forcing unreasonable demands on others in the name of the emperor.<br/>

-Eric glared at him.
+Eric glared at him.<br/>

 "Ugh...
 If there is glory in this, why don't you lead the charge as the vanguard!
 You might change your view after taking a bullet from the enemy."<br/>